Discovering Happiness in Stressful Times

 For those of you who are really worried about life right now, you are not alone.
 We're all experiencing unusual levels of unease right now.
 Dale stretched out her yoga mat to try to do some stress-removing stretches.
 I watched some comforting old movies and participated in way too many Netflix binges.

-Dale cooked up a crock of chicken thighs with olives, cauliflower, small potatoes, wine, butter and shallots and we drank some of our April Wine of the Month Bourgogne Blanc with it.
+Dale cooked up a crock of chicken thighs with olives, cauliflower, small potatoes, wine, butter and shallots and we drank some Bourgogne Blanc with it.
 For $16, besides tasting like it should cost double that, it was just about a perfect selection that night.
 In the big scheme of things they were small pleasures, but they felt big because they were the right meal and the right wine at the right time.

 I've been spending a lot of time trying to add our expanded and ever-changing beer selection to our website.
 Diana Rosas is doing such a great job bringing craft beers of every imaginable style to our store, it is a revelation when you realize how far and wide these bottles and cans have traveled to get here.
 Go to our website if you don't believe me.
 You can get lost in your search.
 Happily lost.